 Licensure fees are nonrefundable.

 Nurse Licensure Compact Status

 At this time, Nevada does not participate in the Nurse Licensure Compact.
 To practice as a nurse in Nevada, nurses are required to hold an active Nevada license.

 Nevada CEU Requirements

 Nevada Board of Nursing CEU requirements for RNs and LPNs include:

 - 30 hours of nursing-related continuing education per renewal cycle

-- A 2-hour cultural competency course every per renewal cycle (included in the 30 hours)
+- A 4-hour cultural competency course every per renewal cycle (included in the 30 hours)